← Back to briefings

 Pricing reality: where teams get burned

-The fix is boring but effective:
+The fix is also boring, which is annoying but true:

 Where Claude Code still has an edge